stuartsierra/clojure-hadoop/README.txt

 Layer 2: clojure-hadoop.gen

     Provides gen-class macros to generate the multiple classes needed for a MapReduce job.
-See the file "examples/wordcount1.clj" for a demonstration of these macros.
+See the example file "wordcount1.clj" for a demonstration of these macros.

 Layer 3: clojure-hadoop.wrap

     clojure-hadoop.wrap: provides wrapper functions that automatically
     convert between Hadoop Text objects and Clojure data structures.
-    See the file "examples/wordcount2.clj" for a demonstration of these wrappers.
+    See the example file "wordcount2.clj" for a demonstration of these wrappers.

 Layer 4: clojure-hadoop.job

     Provides a complete implementation of a Hadoop MapReduce job that can be dynamically configured to use any Clojure functions in the map and reduce phases.
-See the file "examples/wordcount3.clj" for a demonstration of this usage.
+See the example file "wordcount3.clj" for a demonstration of this usage.

+Layer 5: clojure-hadoop.defjob

+    A convenient macro to configure MapReduce jobs with Clojure code.
+    See the example files "wordcount4.clj" and "wordcount5.clj" for demonstrations of this macro.